LizardByte/Sunshine/docs/source/contributing/testing.rst

 Sphinx
 ------
 Sunshine uses `Sphinx <https://www.sphinx-doc.org/en/master/>`_ for documentation building.
-Sphinx is included in the `./scripts/requirements.txt` file.
+Sphinx, along with other required documentation depencies are included in the `./docs/requirements.txt` file.
 Python is required to build sphinx docs.
 Installation and setup of python will not be covered here.

 The config file for Sphinx is `docs/source/conf.py`.
 This is already included in the repo and should not be modified.